apache/shenyu-website/content/en/projects/shenyu/rewrite-plugin/index.md

 ## Explanation

-* When making proxy invokes to the target service, ShenYu gateway also allows users to rewrite the request path using the `rewrite` plugin.
+* When making proxy invokes to the target service, Apache ShenYu gateway also allows users to rewrite the request path using the `rewrite` plugin.

 ## Plugin Setting